NathanAdotey/NathanAdotey/README.md

 - 👋 @NathanAdotey
 - 👀 [Independent Game Developer] C/C++ and Unreal Engine are my main knowledge bases, but I am willing to work with other languages/game engines if needed.
-- 🌱 Currently expanding my knowledge base in Cybersecurity and IT/Networking.
+- 🌱 Currently have a BS in Computer Science (Software Engineering); expanding my knowledge base in Cybersecurity and IT/Networking.
 I am certified in CompTia Sec+ and CCNA.
 - 📫 You can reach me at my developer email here: thescoobyshuffle@gmail.com

 - Current Projects: